vsariola/etude-de-la-synthese-additive/README.md

    align rhytmically.
 This can be viewed as another type of "additive synthesis", only where we add up several looping melodies, instead of oscillators.[^1]
 3) Finally, there is a feedback delay effect.
+The delay is a ping pong delay, so right channel signal appears delayed in the left channel and vice versa.
 The result of this delay is to add several copies of the entire song on top of each other, each time-shifted (and progressively reduced in volume).
 If you squint really hard, you can view this as a third type "additive synthesis".

 [^1]: I call this the "Brian Eno / P01" trick, because Brian Eno used fairly
     similar technique to compose "Ambient 1: Music for Airports" in 1978 and in